Protocols for Packet Quantum Network Intercommunication

-This paper is organized as follows.
-In Section 2, we introduce the basics of quantum mechanics.
-In Section 3, two models of quantum internet are given: repeater-based model and plain model.
-In Section 4, we discuss the main difficulties in designing quantum packet switching for quantum internet.
-In Section 5, a four-layer model of quantum network is shown.
-In Section 6, the four layers for the repeater-based quantum internet are given in detail, including the qUDP, qTCP protocols with the {quantum three-way handshake protocol} and similarly the four layers for plain quantum network are given in Section 7.
-Finally, in Section 8, we conclude with some highlighted research.
+The paper is organized as follows.
+Basics of quantum mechanics are given in the next section.
+The model of quantum internet is proposed in Section~\ref{sec:model}, including the protocols for entanglement distribution and router's action.
+In Section~\ref{sec:qTCP}, we propose the quantum three-way handshake protocol and the quantum retransmission protocol.
+Then we conclude.